Changes to the franchising code

 Required format and information

-A disclosure document must be in the same format and contain the information listed in Annexure 1 of the Franchising Code, including:
+A disclosure document must be in the same format and contain the information listed in schedule 1 of the franchising code, including:

 If a disclosure document contains information about capital expenditure, the franchisor must speak to potential and current franchisees about the capital expenditure.
-This discussion must happen before entering into, renewing or extending a franchise agreement.
+This discussion must happen before entering, renewing or extending a franchise agreement.

-For more information on format, refer to our guidance the franchising model disclosure document.
+For more information on format, see our guidance on the franchise disclosure document.

 Current and former franchisee contact details

-A disclosure document must include information about the number of existing and former franchisees and contact details for them.
+A disclosure document must include information about the number of existing and former franchisees.
+It must also include their contact details.

-It is important for potential franchisees to speak to current and former franchisees to help inform their decision about whether to buy a franchise.
+Potential franchisees should speak to current and former franchisees to help inform their decision about whether to buy a franchise.

 Current franchisees